Code golf: Dedicated golfing languages

 Several new languages have been created specifically with code golfing in mind.
-Examples include GolfScript, Flogscript and Vyxal, which are Turing-complete languages which provide constructs for concisely expressing ideas in code.
+Examples include GolfScript, Flogscript, Stuck, and Vyxal, which are Turing-complete languages that provide constructs for concisely expressing ideas in code.
 Because golfing languages compete for extreme brevity, their design sacrifices readability, which is important for practical production environments, and therefore they are often esoteric.
-Sometimes, however, a language is designed for a practical purpose, but turns out to be suitable for code golf.
+Sometimes, however, a language is designed for a practical purpose but turns out to be suitable for code golf.

 An example of GolfScript code to print 1000 digits of pi: